equinixmetal-archive/docs-packet-legacy/guides/kvm-and-libvirt.md

 virsh net-start vmbr0
 ```

-These 2 commands will delete the default private network, this is not required but you can if you prefer to delete it.
+These next commands will delete the default private network, this is not required but you can if you prefer to delete it.

 ```
 virsh net-destroy default